-All dates may be subject to change.
+^{}All dates are TBC and may be subject to change.

-UCAS Teacher Training reserves the right to reduce the number of working days available to training providers to make a decision on applications received.
+^{}UCAS Teacher Training reserves the right to reduce the number of working days available to training providers to make a decision on applications received.
 Training providers will be notified of such changes by email to their registered UCAS Teacher Training Correspondent.

-UCAS Teacher Training reserves the right to reduce the number of working days available to applicants to make a decision on offers received.
+^{}UCAS Teacher Training reserves the right to reduce the number of working days available to applicants to make a decision on offers received.